 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-Sweet Potato Biscuits Recipe
+Homemade Sweet Potato Buttermilk Biscuits

 Ingredients